-The Equipement terminal is your goto terminal for upgrading your dwarfes, your weapons and equipping any skins.
+The Equipment terminal is your goto terminal for upgrading your dwarfes, your weapons and equipping any skins.
 This is the terminal you will spend the most time in because upgrading each weapon, selecting perks and upgrading your equipment are what keeps you alive in missions.

-Finally there is the Drone Modification terminal that you could just call Bosco upgrade terminal.
+To the right of the equipment terminal you find the Drone Modification terminal that you could just call Bosco upgrade terminal.
 When you play solo or you are alone in the first few minutes of your public missions, having a properly equipped Bosco to support you is important.
 Do yourself a favor and do a few updates.

 There is an upper floor for you to discover but this not relevant for your actual gameplay.